Rosie (Live 1977)

 Jackson Browne

 Now, let’s rewind to how Jackson Browne kicked off his legendary career.
 Born on October 9, 1948, in Heidelberg, Germany, to an American serviceman and a Minnesota-native mother, Browne grew up in Los Angeles, soaking up the vibrant Southern California music scene.
-As a teenager in the mid-1960s, he was already penning songs, with his tune "These Days" covered by Nico in 1967 when he was just 16.
-He briefly joined the Nitty Gritty Dirt Band in 1966, sharpening his chops before heading to New York City to back artists like Nico and Tim Buckley.
-His songwriting caught the ears of big names, leading to covers by the Byrds, Linda Ronstadt, and the Eagles, who scored a hit with his co-written "Take It Easy" in 1972.
-That same year, Browne dropped his self-titled debut album on Asylum Records, featuring the Top 10 single "Doctor My Eyes," cementing his place in the singer-songwriter movement.
+As a teenager in the mid-1960s, he was already writing songs, with his tune “These Days” covered by Nico in 1967 when he was just 16.
+He briefly joined the Nitty Gritty Dirt Band in 1966, honing his skills before moving to New York City to back artists like Nico and Tim Buckley.
+Encouraged by his early songwriting successes, including co-writing the Eagles’ hit “Take It Easy,” Browne released his self-titled debut album in 1972, featuring hits like “Doctor, My Eyes” and “Rock Me on the Water.”
+His introspective lyrics and melodic craftsmanship quickly established him as a leading voice in the singer-songwriter movement.

 Want to keep up with Jackson Browne?
 Check out his official website for tour dates and news.
 Connect with him on Facebook, Instagram, and X for the latest updates.
 Zoo Freaks can also join the vibe at fan-driven spots like the Jackson Browne Fan Page on Facebook or dive into discussions on the Jackson Browne Reddit community.
-Keep it groovy, and let’s keep spinning those records!
+Keep spinning those records, and let’s keep the groovy vibes alive!

 Our passionate volunteer Zoo Crew, veteran rock jocks and music die-hards, is dedicated to restoring radio's greatness.
 We will make it great again with your help.
 Join the radio revolution.